etcinit/enclosure/README.md

 container.bind('ServiceThree', ServiceThree);
 ```

+#### Limitations

+EcmaScript does not allow slashes `/` as part of a parameter name, so as a workaround Enclosure's container can replace underscores `_` with `/` when resolving dependencies in constructors.

+Example: `Chromabits_Container_Container` becomes `Chromabits/Container/Container`

+If this syntax seems ugly or you need to minify your code, you can always just use Wraps (defined below).

 ### Factories

 Factory functions allow you to tell the container how to build a service for you.
 They are executed every time the container needs that service.